 Friday, 6:30–8 pm

 Bring the family, pets, chairs, and blankets to the weekly free musical event.
-This Friday: The 85's.
+This Friday, Blithedale Canyon will be performing.
 Food available for purchase.
 For more info, call (415) 289-4152 or visit their website.

 - Civil War Days

 Satuday, 9 am–5 pm and Sunday, 9 am–3 pm